 Pick a nice spring or fall day to refinish your front door, if you can.

 You’ll also want to put a drop cloth down to protect your floors while you work.

 Now, it’s time to actually finish the door while it’s hanging.
-If you are using the Old Finishes Exterior Gel Stain I recommended, it has slightly different recommendations for application based on what type of door and existing finish you have.
+If you are using the Old Masters Exterior Gel Stain I recommended, it has slightly different recommendations for application based on what type of door and existing finish you have.